-Import to MailUp usually is performed by means of a single file with a predefined name (you can use a regular expression to match multiple files) that has been communicated to our support team (e.g. import.csv or newsletter_*.csv); you will have to periodically update the file and upload it on an FTP repository.
+Import to MailUp usually is performed using a single file with a predefined name (you can use a regular expression to match multiple files) that has been communicated to our support team (e.g. import.csv or newsletter_*.csv); you will have to periodically update the file and upload it on an FTP repository.
 More than an import can be scheduled, using different files (e.g. import1.csv, import2.csv)

 For every configured import, once you upload your file in the common space (on the MailUp FTP space), the import process will be executed and completed as soon as possible (the execution time depends on the number of contacts you are going to import and the operations you are going to perform).
-On request your personal FTP space can be use.
-If your are using your personal FTP space the import will take place with a predefined frequency previously agreed.
+On request, your personal FTP space can be used.
+If you are using your personal FTP space the import will take place with a predefined frequency previously agreed.

 For every scheduled export, MailUp uploads the exported data to the FTP repository with a predefined frequency, previously agreed (e.g. every day at 7 AM, or every Monday at 4 AM).
-Day and time of import can be freely chosen, but attention should be paid to cases in which scheduled imports take place on Sundays between 2 and 3 AM: in the transition days to and from DST, the outcome may be different than expected.
+Day and time of import can be freely chosen, but attention should be paid to cases in which scheduled imports to take place on Sundays between 2 and 3 AM: in the transition days to and from DST, the outcome may be different than expected.

 CSV file structure is free, but you have to arrange with our support team the correct correspondence between the fields in the file and the fields in the MailUp console, as in the following example:

-In this case, the fields in every row will be associated to the following personal data fields:
+In this case, the fields in every row will be associated with the following personal data fields:

 It is very important to check the correct syntax of email addresses, i.e. that there are no forbidden characters or spaces.
 Spaces before and after the address are removed automatically during the import process.

 The order of the different fields in each row can be agreed upon at the setup stage.